 Modernisation of the Universal Postal Service

 On 1 January 2016, the amendments to the Dutch Postal Act 2009 and the Postal Decree 2009 came into effect.
-The Decree is an underlying regulation that eleborates on specific subjects in accordance with the Postal Act 2009.
+The Decree is an underlying regulation that elaborates on specific subjects in accordance with the Postal Act 2009.
 These amendments relaxed the requirements for mandatory letterboxes and post offices, based on the understanding that, given the fact that mail volumes are declining, changes are required to keep the USO accessible and reliable to all.
-These changes in the law enable PostNL to adapt its retail network, matching it to relevant market developments and changing customers’s needs and making it fit for the future.
+These changes in the law enable PostNL to adapt its retail network, matching it to relevant market developments and changing customers’ needs and making it fit for the future.

 - In residential areas with more than 5,000 inhabitants, a post box for public use has to be available within a range of 1,000 meters.
 Before 1 January 2016, the range was 500 meter.
 Outside residential areas with more than 5,000 inhabitants, a post box has to be available within a range of 2,500 meters.